Creating an LDT GuardPoint

-After you have installed the license and registered the CTE-LDT host (see Installing CTE-LDT), you can create a CTE-LDT GuardPoint on the host.
-When you create the CTE-LDT GuardPoint, you select a Live Data Transformation policy and apply that policy with its transformation keys to that GuardPoint.
+After you have installed the license and registered the LDT host (see Installing LDT), you can create an LDT GuardPoint on the host.
+When you create the LDT GuardPoint, you select a Live Data Transformation policy and apply that policy with its transformation keys to that GuardPoint.
 CTE automatically gets the Quality of Service settings from the associated Client Profile in CipherTrust Manager.

 This section describes two scenarios:

-Creating a CTE-LDT GuardPoint for an Unguarded Directory
+Creating an LDT GuardPoint for an Unguarded Directory

-To create a CTE-LDT GuardPoint on what was previously an unprotected/unguarded directory:
+To create an LDT GuardPoint on what was previously an unprotected/unguarded directory:

 -

-Create a Live Data Transformation policy that transforms data from clear text to a versioned key.
+Create an Live Data Transformation policy that transforms data from clear text to a versioned key.
 In the policy, set Current Key to clear_key and Transformation Key to the versioned key.
-For details, see Creating CTE-LDT Policies.
+For details, see Creating LDT Policies.

 -